The Coastal Studies Institute

 CSI research spans a variety of coastal topics from nearshore coastal estuaries to the offshore waters along the continental shelf.
 Coastal scientists are researching the processes that drive coastal systems, their effect on our communities and ways we can become more resilient in the face of increasing hazards that threaten our coast.
 Ecologists are studying our estuarine systems, their inputs and how we can ensure healthy coastal ecosystems for the future.
 Oceanographers and coastal engineers are exploring how ways to harness the power of the Gulf Stream and other renewable ocean energy sources to broaden North Carolina’s energy portfolio.
 Maritime archaeologists are uncovering and discovering new shipwrecks and the celebrating the vast maritime heritage of eastern North Carolina.

 The campus, completed in 2012 and awarded the LEED Certification, demonstrates how architecture can seamlessly develop a relationship with the surrounding ecosystem.
-UNC-CSI was also awarded with:
+CSI was also awarded:

 - 2014 Chicago Athenaeum International Architecture Award for Best New Global Design